saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 * Select a final list of messages.
 * Needs [good icons](#needed-icons).
 At the moment the wheel uses bar's cursor icons, but they're somewhat limited.
+* The LRHint element needs to be overhauled to use icons.

 Other things that could optionally be done: